arl-kgp/ark-blog/_posts/2016-11-05-Quadrotor-Project-in-MS-to-ARK-Initiative-of-India.md

 <!-- more start -->

 ### Initial Seeds ###
 The initial seeds of the idea came from the dream a bot project submission for making a quadrotor.
 To get the project started we in [Technology Robotix Society](http://robotix.in/) (TRS) tried putting together some funds and bought chassis, motors, ESC and an advanced arduino.
-The first 8k funding came as a personal loan from Ishan, then TRS Head and my wing-mate.
+The first 8k funding came as a personal loan from [Ishan](https://in.linkedin.com/in/gargishan), then TRS Head and my wing-mate.
 Using the equipment obtained we were planning to develop the basic control system ourselves that will let us manually fly the quad.
-CB took up the controller development an MSc thesis project in the Physics Department.
-He was a close friend of Ishan&#39;s and wanted to work on controller development.
+[CB](https://in.linkedin.com/in/chaitanya-bayanwala-37443127) took up the controller development an MSc thesis project in the Physics Department.
+He was a close friend of Ishan&#39;s, one year senior to us and wanted to work on controller development.
 Till this time the team comprised of me, Ishan and CB.
+While me and CB focussed on what equipment we should buy, Ishan and [Kalyani](https://in.linkedin.com/in/kalyaninimbalkar) helped us with getting the finances for them.

 <figure>
 	<img src="/ark-blog/img/image00.jpg" />